Almac Crowned overall Ulster Bank Business Achiever

 Janet McCollum, Chief Executive, Moy Park

-The 2014 Judges Special Recognition Award is being presented by Ulster Bank Business Women Can to recognize the extraordinary achievements of one of the leading businesswomen on the island of Ireland.
+The 2014 Judges Special Recognition Award is being presented by Ulster Bank Business Women Can to recognise the extraordinary achievements of one of the leading businesswomen on the island of Ireland.
 Having joined the company in 1993 as European Accountant, Janet McCollum progressed to the Executive Board as Group Finance Director within six years.
 She assumed the position of Chief Executive Officer on 1 January 2014, with leadership of the Moy Park Europe business which covers the UK, Ireland and Continental Europe.
 Employing some 12,000 people and with a turnover of over £1.2 billion across 14 sites, there are even bigger plans for the future development of the company.